cljsrn/cljsrn-org/src/index.md

 [boot-react-native](https://github.com/mjmeintjes/boot-react-native) uses similar JavaScript techniques for hooking into the React Native packager and providing a REPL, except packaged for [boot](http://boot-clj.com/).
 It's on an older version of React Native, and less actively developed, but does have some cool features such as combining the React Native packager's console output with ClojureScript compiler's.
 It's also a bit more lightweight than Re-Natal.

-### Natal

-[Natal](https://github.com/dmotz/natal) supports iOS and is based on a different approach (Ambly) that directly interacts with the device using the native ClojureScript compilation model (without the React Native packager once running): It discovers an instrumented app using Bonjour and sends the output of the compiler directly to the device using WebDAV.
-It is not actively developed.

 ## Posts

 Blog posts pertaining to ClojureScript with React Native and associated tooling.